Sérgio Barboza: Club career

 Born in Rio de Janeiro, Brazil, Barboza made his senior debut with Costa Rican Primera División side Limón in the 2015–16 season.

 Barboza played for the Flamengo U20 side, but made no appearances on the senior squad and was transferred to Macaé in 2013.
 He then signed a two-year contract with Brazilian club Olaria and played for the club until 2015.
 In mid-2015, Barboza signed a year contract with Primera División side Limón.
 Barboza penned a deal with Guatemalan club Comunicaciones B in 2017, playing in Liga Nacional.

-He then moved to Juticalpa in mid-2017 in the Honduran second division and then transferred to Lao Premier League side Master 7, where he remained until 2018.
-He played for C-League side Svay Rieng and returned to Master 7 in 2019 for a second spell at the Lao side.
+He then moved to Juticalpa in mid-2017 in the Honduran second division.
+Then he transferred to Lao Premier League side Master 7, where he remained until 2018.
+He played for the Cambodian Premier League side Svay Rieng and returned to Master 7 in 2019 for a second spell at the Lao side.

-Barboza was transferred to Punjab where he rose to fame.
-He played 15 games and scored 4 goals for the Punjab side in the I-League.
+Barboza was transferred to Indian I-League club Minerva Punjab, where he rose to fame.
+He played 15 games and scored four goals for the Punjab side in the I-League.
 He played his first game for the club on 1 December 2019, which they lost.
 In his third appearance Barboza scored a goal against defending champions Chennai City, and on 12 December 2019, he led the team to their first win in the season following a loss and a draw against East Bengal.

 Barboza managed to score a brace against Aizawl on 20 December 2019, which equalized the game 3-3, and the fourth of his professional career against Gokulam Kerala, which secured his team's win.

-In 2021, Barboza joined newly formed Delhi FC and appeared in the 130th edition of Durand Cup.
-He later appeared in the 2021 I-League Qualifiers, in which they finished on third position and he scored 3 goals.
+In 2021, Barboza joined the newly formed Delhi FC and appeared in the 130th edition of the Durand Cup.
+He later appeared in the 2021 I-League Qualifiers, in which they finished in third position, and he scored three goals.